reshmabidikar/slate/source/includes/_invoice.md

 **Response**

-If successful, returns a status code of 201 and an empty body.
+If successful, returns a status code of 201 and a Location header which can be used to retrieve the catalog translation.

 ### Retrieve the catalog translation for the tenant